 The five major categories of tonnage were building materials, frozen and packaged foods, grain, manufactured products, and Taconite.
 Although Great Northern's merger into Burlington Northern was on the horizon, The Railway continued to improve its main line with several major realignment and relocation projects, laying of Continuous Welded-Rail, and CTC (Centralized Traffic Control).
 This Volume completes the story of Great Northern freight service and it presents the early years of Burlington Northern freight service.

-Four Ways West Publications, hardcover, 168 pages, standard portrait book 8 x 10 in., B&W and Color photographs; illustrations.
+Four Ways West Publications, hardcover, 168 pages, standard portrait book 8 x 10 in., Black-and-White and Color photographs; illustrations.